meds-uet/AHB-Bus/docs/index.md

 ---

 The AMBA Advanced High-performance Bus (AHB) is a bus protocol introduced by ARM ltd. for on-chip communication between components such as microprocessors, memory interfaces, and peripherals.
 AHB is a high-performance bus protocol and is the de facto standard for on-chip communication in the majority of modern digital design systems.
-The AHB protocol is a synchronous, multi-master, multi-slave bus protocol which can operate at a maximum frequency of 1 GHz.
+The AHB protocol is a synchronous, multi-master, multi-slave bus protocol.

 ## Components of AHB
 - **Arbiter**: Manages access to the bus, ensuring that only one master can use the bus at a time.

 - **Master**: Initiates read and write operations by providing address and control signals.

 - **Slave**: Responds to master requests, providing data for read operations or receiving data for write operations.

+- **Bus**: The physical interconnect that carries data, address, and control signals between components.

 - **Decoder**: Determines which slave the master intends to communicate with, based on the address provided.
-- **Bus**: The physical interconnect that carries data, address, and control signals between components.

 - **Master to Slave Multiplexer (MSMUX)**: A multiplexer that selects the master that is currently accessing the bus.

 - **Slave to Master Multiplexer (SMMUX)**: A multiplexer that selects the slave that is currently being accessed by the master.

-## 🔑 Main Features of AHB Bus Protocol
+## Main Features of AHB Bus Protocol

 The AHB Protocol Features that are supported are given as follow :

 ### ✅ 1.
 Single Clock Edge Operation
 - All operations are synchronized to the **rising edge** of a single system clock.

 - Simplifies timing analysis and enhances performance.

 ---

 ### 🚀 2.
 Burst Transfers
 - Supports **burst types**: `SINGLE`, `INCR`, `WRAP4`, `INCR4`, `INCR8`, `INCR16`, etc.

 - Improves efficiency by reducing address/control overhead during sequential data transfers.

 ---

 ### 🔁 3.
 Pipelined Operation
 - AHB supports pipelining with separate **address phase** and **data phase**.

 - Enables a new transfer to begin before the previous one completes.

 - Improves throughput significantly.

 ---

 ### 📥 4.
 Multi-Master Support
 - Supports multiple bus masters like CPU, DMA, etc.

 - Masters use an **arbitration mechanism** (external to AHB) to gain control of the bus.

 - Only one master can drive the bus at any time.

 ---

 ### 🔀 5.
 Address and Data Bus Multiplexing
 - AHB uses shared lines for address and data (i.e., bus multiplexing).

 - Reduces the number of physical signals/pins.

 ---